truenas/documentation/content/TruenasApps/_index.md

 {{< expand "Storage Configuration" "v" >}}
 **Storage Configuration** shows options to configure storage for the application.
-Storage configuration can includes the primary data mount volume, a configuration volume, postgres volumes, and an option to add additional storage volumes.
+Storage configuration can include the primary data mount volume, a configuration volume, postgres volumes, and an option to add additional storage volumes.
 The primary mount volumes have two options:
 * **ixVolume** that creates a storage volume inside the **ix-apps** dataset.
 This is the default setting.
 * **Host Path** that allows you to select an existing dataset created for the application.
 Shows additional fields to select the path to the dataset and add the mount point.